This article was originally published in AQUILA’s 1Q 2019 Austin Office Market Report and was last updated in September 2021.

 Additionally, it is immediately surrounded by favorite Austin neighborhoods, Hyde Park and North Loop, and is just minutes from popular retail centers including Mueller, The Triangle, and The Linc.

 Demographics of the Highland Neighborhood

 To gain a better understanding of the Highland Mall area, it helps to look at the location’s demographic characteristics.
 For comparison, we have presented the data alongside the Domain’s demographics.

-Highland’s current median age, household income and education in comparison to the Domain are demonstrated in the graphs below.
+Highland’s current median age, household income, and education in comparison to the Domain are demonstrated in the table below.